OzymandiasTheGreat/articles/backup-server/article.md

 Select mode SSH, don't bother with encryption.
 Back In Time supports transparently encrypting your backups with EncFS but EncFS has long-standing bugs that make it not a secure option.
 And since we used Luks encryption on the server this is irrelevant anyway.

-Host is your servers' IP address, port is most likely 22, user - your username on the server, path is `/media/data` if you followed this tutorial, leave cipher unchanged and select your private key.
+The host is your servers' IP address, the port is most likely 22, user - your username on the server, the path is `/media/data` if you followed this tutorial, leave cipher unchanged and select your private key.
 That's the one that DOESN'T end in .pub.

 If you set the passphrase for the key pair enter it in "SSH private key" and check "Save Password to Keyring".
 The keyring is secure storage for sensitive information, it will keep your password encrypted until you log in and then make it available to Back In Time so you don't have to enter it every day.